Arizona Window Washers : We’re Hiring!

 How to Clean Window Screens

-Once a week you should do a light cleaning for your screens to keep the, clear of dirt, dust, and bugs.
+Once a week you should do a light cleaning for your screens to keep them clear of dirt, dust, and bugs.
 Using a cloth or duster is a simple way to remove large amounts of debris.
 You can also use a vacuum, avoiding applying pressure so as to avoid warping the screen—if possible, lower suction to reduce pull on the screen and apply the softest brush possible.

 Once the screen(s) are removed, place them on a drop cloth or tarp on a smooth piece of ground and soak the screen with a garden hose; warm water when possible.

 Take a cleaning solution (such as explained here, or something purchased specifically for screens) and spray both sides of the screen, allowing it to soak to reduce effort on your part by allowing the cleaner to work.
+A great spring cleaning tip is to let the solution sit for a few minutes so it can loosen stubborn grime.

 Wipe off all residue with a sponge and rinse both sides of the screen thoroughly with a hose.
 The soaking or scrubbing steps may need to be repeated for stubborn buildup.

-Once the screens are clean and all soap and cleaner is removed, prop the screens against a wall or place them on a clean drop cloth to dry.
+Spring cleaning tip: Once the screens are clean and all soap and cleaner is removed, prop the screens against a wall or place them on a clean drop cloth to dry.
 While they dry, clean out the grooves and sills of the windows, using a brush and vacuum or paper towels.
-Check for forms of mold and mildew, especially in areas of the home that do not get direct sunlight often.
+Check for forms of mold and mildew, especially in areas of the that do not get direct sunlight often.

 If you cannot remove your screens, it is possible to clean them in place, though it can get messy.
 Use a vacuum as previously mentioned, and then use a soft cloth and a bucket of water and cleaner.
 Always make sure the cleaner or soap is fully rinsed to keep additional buildup from collecting.

-If you need your window screens cleaned, ask us at Arizona Window and we may be able to include this service next time you need our .
+If you need your window screens cleaned, ask us at Arizona Window Washers and we may be able to include this service next time you need our .
 Weekly basic cleaning is suggested, but annual deep cleaning can help keep your screens functioning and fresh air flowing through your home.